airportyh/time-traveling-debugger/README.md

 ## Done

+* register objects as they are created so that $save does not have to traverse (done)
 * automatic reference counting
     * count up for function parameters (done)
     * count up for elements array literals (done)